anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <p align="center"><img src="../figures/ch06_ref_nfvi_hw_profiles_v3.png" alt="ref_hw_profiles" title="Reference HW Profiles" width="100%"/></p>
 <p align="center"><b>Figure 5-4:</b> NFVI hardware profiles and host associated capabilities.</p>

-The host profile model and configuration parameters (hereafter for simplicity simply "host profile") will be utilized in the **Reference Architecture** to define different hardware profiles.
+The host profile model and configuration parameters (hereafter for simplicity simply "host profile") will be used in the **Reference Architecture** to define different hardware profiles.
 The host profiles can be considered to be the set of EPA-related (Enhanced Performance Awareness) configurations on NFVI resources.
 >Please note that in this chapter we shall not list all of the EPA-related configuration parameters.

 A software profile (see **Chapter 4** and **Chapter 5**) defines the characteristics of NFVI SW of which Virtual Machines (or Containers) will be deployed on.
 A many to many relationship exists between software profiles and host profiles.
 A given host can only be assigned a single host profile; a host profile can be assigned to multiple hosts.
-Different Cloud Service Providers (CSP) may utilize different naming standards for their host profiles.
+Different Cloud Service Providers (CSP) may use different naming standards for their host profiles.

 The following naming convention is used in this document: